-When using the text interface (via Telnet, local PC via Hyperterminal, or modem), all switching functions are performed by invoking simple ASCII commands.
+When using the text interface, all switching functions are performed by invoking simple ASCII commands.
 ASCII commands are also used to display status screens and to log out of command mode.
 The text interface includes a Help menu that summarizes all available power manager commands.
 To display the text interface Help menu (Figure 5-2), type /H and press Enter.